pocable/JDRD/README.md

+# Web Version
+[A newer web version of JDRD was created](https://github.com/Pocable/JDRD-Web-Application).
+The new version has download cancelation as well as a better UI for downloading tv shows and movies.
+As I use and like that one more, I will not be updating this repo with new features.
+I will try to keep this up to date if I change DLAPI's code such that it breaks it, but I will try not to do that.

 # JDRD
 Python script to search Jackett for a movie/tvshow and send it to DLAPI.
 I'm just gonna call this a temp prototype frontend for DLAPI.

+Note: Please only use this for grabbing legal backups.
+I am not responsible for what you do with this.

 ## Installation
 Run these two commands and you are good to go: